Mitsubishi Electric MELSEC iQ-R Series

 - COMPANY HEADQUARTERS LOCATION: Japan

-- Use a firewall, virtual private network (VPN), etc. to prevent unauthorized access when internet access is required.
+- Use a firewall or virtual private network (VPN), etc., to prevent unauthorized access when Internet access is required.

-- Block access from untrusted networks and hosts through firewalls.
+- Use within a trusted LAN and block access from untrusted networks and hosts through firewall.

 CISA recommends users take defensive measures to minimize the risk of exploitation of this vulnerability.
 Specifically, users should: